MicrosoftLearning/mslearn-postgresql/Instructions/Labs/05-exercise-create-stored-procedure-azure-database-for-postgresql.md

 1. In the search bar, enter **PostgreSQL**.
 The PostgreSQL extension for Azure Data Studio icon is displayed.
 1. Select **Install**.
 The extension installs.

-## Connect to Azure Database for PostgreSQL flexible server

-1. Open Azure Data Studio if it is not already open.
-1. From the left menu, select **Connections**.
-1. Select **New Connection**.
-1. Under **Connection Details**, in **Connection type** select **PostgreSQL** from the drop-down list.
-1. In **Server name**, enter the full server name as it appears on the Azure portal.
-1. In **Authentication type**, leave Password.
-1. In User name and Password, enter the user name **pgAdmin** and password **the random admin password** you created above
-1. Select [ x ] Remember password.
-1. The remaining fields are optional.
-1. Select **Connect**.
-You are connected to the Azure Database for PostgreSQL server.
-1. A list of the server databases is displayed.
-This includes system databases, and user databases.

 ## Before you start

 Make sure you have: